practical-recommender-systems/moviegeek/README.md

 ```

 ### [OPTIONAL] install and use PostGreSQL
+Django comes with a database, enabling you to run the website without an external database.
-Django runs on most databases, I had good experiences using PostGreSQL db.
-The following step shows
+However, using another database makes it faster.
+I had good experiences using PostGreSQL db.
-how it install it.
+The following step shows how it install it.

 #### The Postgres database
 You need a Postgres database running.
 It can be downloaded from the following site: